Subhodip1307/Batch-Script-Guide/Readme.md

 echo Your name is %name%
 echo your age is %age%
 ```
 Here we have taken two inputs and stored that user input into two variables, and in the variables section we have learned how to print a variable.
 Here we have done the same thing.
-Now let’s see the the output from the flowing picture.
+Now let’s see the output from the flowing picture.

 <h3 align="center">After running the code </h3>
 <div>